cindyorangis/webDevelopmentBootcamp/README.md

 - 282: Templates?
 Why Do We Need Templates?
 - 283: Creating Your First EJS Template
 - 284: Running Code Inside the EJS Template
+- 285: Passing Data from Your Webpage to Your Server